• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Once the ganache sets completely, the gloss will dull.
+Once the ganache sets completely, the gloss will look dull like in the picture below.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds